rado84-github/winacious-skin/README.md

 # winacious-skin

-This is my version of the default skin for Audacious.
+Winacious is my version of the default skin for Audacious.

 The original (default) skin looks like this:

 <img width="415" height="654" alt="audacious-original" src="https://github.com/user-attachments/assets/bef0b4df-9cb4-465c-8594-060357c57734" />